-Originally introduced in November 2008 (circa 2008), the Audemars Piguet Royal Oak Offshore “Survivor” has an unmistakable design with its super aggressive crown and pusher guards and all black color scheme.
+Originally introduced in November 2008 (circa 2008), the Audemars Piguet Royal Oak Offshore “Survivor” has an unmistakable design with its super aggressive crown and pusher guards and all-black color scheme.
 It comes in a 42 mm x 15.65 mm black titanium case, which is not huge until you add the guards.
 The Survivor came at a time when big bold timepieces were in style.

 The bezel is in black ceramic with vertical stripes.
-Each version came with a vulcanized rubber strap with chequered motifs and oversized buckle in blackened titanium (shown with a black alligator strap).
+Each version came with a vulcanized rubber strap with chequered motifs and an oversized buckle in blackened titanium (shown with a black alligator strap).
 Water-resistant 100 meters.
 Limited edition 1,000 pieces.
 Original retail $45,000.
 (Ref.
 2616510.00A002CA.01)